Here are some common questions in regard to importing firearms and explosives to the United States.

 Generally any type of explosive can be imported to the United States, ranging from consumer fireworks to plastic explosives.

 While an explosives import license is not required for consumer fireworks, it is required for non-consumer grade fireworks classified as 1.3G, 1.2G, or 1.1G for shipping.
+OEC can facilitate the import of these professional grade fireworks.

 Disclaimer: Ordnance & Energetics Consulting LLC is not a law firm, and none of its staff are attorneys.
 Any advice or recommendations provided should be regarded as professional opinions based on regulatory or technical expertise, not as legal advice or counsel.
 Clients are encouraged to seek legal counsel from attorneys for matters requiring legal expertise.